The End of the Affair (1955 film): Plot

 Maurice reads the journal.
 We hear Sarah's voice describing the past year.
 Maurice lies in the rubble.
 She takes his hand, then returns to his room.
 Weeping, she prays: "I love him, I'll do anything...
 I'll give Maurice up forever, only just let him be alive!"
 Maurice calls her name.
 She plans to tell him about her "hysterical" promise, but then he seems to remember what it was like to be dead.
 "Now the agony of being without you starts," she writes.
 At home, Henry tells her that Maurice has been taken to a hospital with delayed shock.

 Suddenly Sarah wants Maurice beside her.
 She confides in a Catholic priest and asks: "What does God want with me?"
 She lights a candle and for the first time in months feels "a little tremble of happiness."
 At home, she finds Maurice with Henry.
 It took "everything she had" to walk up the stairs.
 She writes a love letter, records it in the diary and tears it up, creating the scrap of paper Parkis found.

 She tells her friend, Richard Smythe, that she is going back to Maurice because she believes that God will love her even if she breaks her vow.
 But when Henry tells her how much he needs her, she promises not to leave him.
 The diary ends with a cry of pain and love for Maurice.
 He closes the journal and phones her.

 She begs him not to come.
 He pursues her to the church, through pouring rain, promising they will be together.
 Maurice comes to the house and finds Sarah is dying.

 At home, he finds a letter from Sarah that says she can never see him again, and that she has never loved as she loves him.
 Maurice replies: "Have it your way Sarah.
 I believe that you live and that He exists.
 But I'm tired.
 Just give me a little time..."

 Cast

+Production

+The script was written by Lenore Coffee, who like Graham Greene was a late convert to Catholicism.
+She said:

+I wrote a beautiful script; but they got somebody in England to rewrite it, and it wasn’t an improvement.
+I opened with the ending, the separation—after they had already stopped seeing each other—and then I backtracked to show what led to the separation.
+I reversed the order of the novel.